Notes on the Geography of Morocco: Casablanca

 The material is reinforced concrete, but the geometric netting may echo the Alhambra.

-Google--that's a verb, please--images of Casablanca and our friend will load you with pictures of this big, big mosque, the mosque of Hassan II.
+Google--that's a verb--images of Casablanca and you will get pictures of this big, big mosque, the mosque of Hassan II.

-If size is the measure of beauty, then this building is transcendently beautiful.
+If size is the measure of beauty, then this building is beautiful.

 Visitors venturing across the plaza are advised to set out with sufficient water to complete the journey in safety.